Ina Siepmann

-Ingrid Siepmann (1944–1982, known as Ina) was a German political militant who was a member of the Movement 2 June (M2J) and later the Red Army Faction (RAF).
+Ingrid "Ina" Siepmann (1944–1982) was a German political militant who was a member of the 2 June Movement (M2J) and later the Red Army Faction (RAF).
 She was freed from prison during the Peter Lorenz kidnapping and is believed to have died fighting against the Israel Defense Forces during the 1982 Sabra and Shatila massacre.

 Life

 Ingrid Siepmann was born in Marienberg in 1944 and grew up in Schwelm.
 Her father was a pharmacist.
 She studied Greek at the University of Tübingen.
-In 1965, she married Eckhard Siepmann, having a child with him.
+In 1965, she married Eckhard Siepmann, having a son, Fritz, with him.
 Because of her child, she began an apprenticeship as a pharmacist.
 With her partner and son the family moved to West-Berlin in 1966.
 After the assassination attempt on Rudi Dutschke in 1968, Siepmann entered into left-wing political activism and the following year she began a relationship with Dieter Kunzelmann at Kommune 1.
 From June 1969, she and Kunzelmann were members of the Central Council of the wandering hash rebels.
 She travelled to Jordan in a bus owned by Technische Universität Berlin, together with Roswitha Conradt, Albert Fichter, Kunzelmann and Georg von Rauch.
 In September 1969, they met high-ranking Fatah and Palestine Liberation Organization (PLO) officials such as Yasser Arafat and Faruq al-Qaddumi.
 Siepmann stayed for a year, working in a Palestinian medical centre.